AlacrisIO/legicash-facts/demo.md

 1. Reggie posts a registrar bond on the main chain, reporting the point at which he will begin behaving as a registrar.
-This point should be in terms of the gossip epistemology: The posting of this bond has been registered by 100% of current registrars, or five times the Exponential Moving Average (EMA) of observed network saturation times for recent events, or something like that.
+This point should be in terms of the gossip epistemology: Reggie has requested an update about all live activity from all extant registrars, and all those transfers have saturated the gossip network, or something like that.
-   This is so that he has time to observe the gossip network and acquire fresh observations, prior to participating.
-(Note that this could lead to liveness problems, if a large fraction of registrars need to be thrown out simultaneously, for instance.
-There will need to be a way to bootstrap the registrar pool.
-Though, I supose the EMA would quickly fall to an acceptable pace, if the network freezes due to lack of registrars.)
+2. With that in mind, as soon as he has posted the bond he can request a one-sided version of the gossip protocol below, where he only tells Renée what he knows, and she gives him any extra information she has.
-2. Reggie's registrar tenure ends, or he exits the role, and his bond is returned.
+2. Reggie's registrar tenure ends, or he exits the role, and his bond is returned, after a delay long enough for any reports of him misbehaving to saturate the gossip network.

 ##### Gossip